Tomas-Kaiser/articles/articles/three-ways-to-create-object-js.md

 # Three Ways to Create an Object in Javascript

-Did you know, there are three ways to create object in JS?
+Did you know, there are three fundamental ways to create object in JS?

 We can use one of those below approaches: